aio-libs/aiohttp-devtools/README.rst

     adev start . --database none

-That's it your, app is now created.
+That's it, your app is now created.

-If you went of piste and choose to use a database you'll need to edit ``settings.yml`` to configure connection settings.

-Before you can run your app you'll need to install the other requirements, luckily they've already been listed in ``./requirements.txt``, to install simply run
+Before you can run your app you'll need to install the other requirements, luckily they've already been listed in ``./requirements.txt`` byt `start`_, to install simply run

 .. code:: shell

     pip install -r requirements.txt

+If you went off-piste and choose to use a database you'll need to edit ``settings.yml`` to configure connection settings, Then run ``make reset-database`` to create a database.

 You can then run your app with just